LauraBeatris/codio/README.md

 ---

-If you have some problem with the documentation, just send a pull request that i'll be happy to help. 😃
+If you have some problem with the documentation or the application, just send a issue/pull request that i'll be happy to help. 😃

 Made with ♥ by Laura :wave: [See my linkedin!](https://www.linkedin.com/in/laurabeatris/)